5 ways to engage your C-suite with market research insights

 Here are five strategies you can employ to create demand from the C-suite and help build a reliance on consumer research insights.

 - Make the data interactive and exciting.
 Think beyond a PowerPoint printout and bring your data to life for every stakeholder.
 For example, an interactive geo-map visualization of brand awareness and sales achievements in a specific region is much more captivating.
-Software or apps that help to achieve this level of engagement are great avenues to ensure wider use, engagement and proliferation of market research data around an organization.
+Software or apps that help to achieve this level of engagement are great avenues to ensure wider use, participation, and proliferation of market research data around an organization.

 - Bring all the data together in one place.
-Your C-suite sees the business at a higher level, so siloed data just won’t do when they are making important business decisions.
+Your C-suite sees the business at a higher level, so siloed data won’t do when they are making crucial business decisions.
 A complete picture can only be accomplished by integrating data sources, and rolling all the pieces together into the coolest, fastest, most valuable way.
 Bringing everything together by combining consumer data sources is critical in creating engagement with market research.

 - Let the data tell a story.
 Storytelling has gained in popularity in the business world because it brings things to life.
 When it comes to market research data, this approach can resonate with leadership because instead of just listing facts and numbers, it provides a relevant and understandable framework for the insights.
-After all consumer insights represent feedback and behavior from real people, so placing data in this context is more memorable and can help facilitate action.
+After all, consumer insights represent feedback and behavior from real people, so placing data in this context is more memorable and can help facilitate action.